TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/performance-benefits-of-final-classes.md

 }
 ```

 In this code, even though dog::speak is a virtual function, the only possible result of main is to output "woof".
-If you look at the [compiler output](https://godbolt.org/z/_ZJqvN) you’ll see that MSVC, GCC, and Clang all recognize this and inline the definition of `dog::speak` into main, avoiding the need for an indirect call.
+If you look at the [compiler output](https://godbolt.org/z/_ZJqvN) you'll see that MSVC, GCC, and Clang all recognize this and inline the definition of `dog::speak` into main, avoiding the need for an indirect call.

 ## The Benefit of `final`